Tgithinji/alx-higher_level_programming/0x00-python-hello_world/README.md

 - `word_last_2` should contain the last 2 letters of the variable word `middle_word` should contain the value of the variable word without the first and last letters
 - Filename: `7-edges.py`

+### 8.Create new sentence

+Complete this source code to print `object-oriented programming with Python`, followed by a new line.

+- You can find the source code [here](https://github.com/alx-tools/0x00.py/blob/master/7-edges.py)
+- You are not allowed to use any loops or conditional statements
+- Your program should be exactly 5 lines long
+- You are not allowed to create new variables
+- You are not allowed to use string literals
+- Filename: `8-concat_edges.py`